With every new baby, it’s one big decision after another. For something so small they’re pretty complicated, but you’ve got this. You’re a pro!

 Tips for Breastfeeding:

 - Find a comfortable position.
 The way you hold your baby can make breastfeeding and latching easier.
 There are different ways to hold your baby during breastfeeding.
-The Office of Women’s Health has some pictures to show you these different options.
-One way is to place your baby so that his body is snugly against you.
-His stomach should be pressed against your stomach.
+Mayo Clinic has some pictures to show you these different options.
+One way is to place your baby so that his or her body is snugly against you with their stomach pressed against your stomach.
 Your baby’s head should be in line with its body.

 - Place the areola in your baby’s mouth.
 When your baby’s mouth is opened wide, try to get as much of the lower portion of the areola as you can in your baby’s mouth.